Christian Khairallah (Cayralat)

 Camel Morph Project

-Working with final-year capstone students on extracting a Gulf Arabic nominals lexicon in a semi-supervised way.
+Co-supervised final-year capstone students on extracting dialectal Arabic lexicons in a semi-supervised way.

-Working on morphological analyzers/generators for Modern Standard Arabic, Egyptian, Gulf, and Levantine (and potentially Maghrebi) Arabic.
+Worked on morphological analyzers/generators for Modern Standard Arabic, Egyptian, Gulf, Levantine and Tunisian Arabic.

 Morphotactic Modeling in an Open-source Multi-dialectal Arabic Morphological Analyzer and Generator